LYHuang333/the-united-individual/are-we-experiencing-this.md

 - Which explanation is definitively correct
 - What the ultimate root cause must be

-It does only one thing:
+It does one thing only:

-> **It asks whether there exists a widely felt condition
+> **It asks whether a broadly felt condition exists
-> that deserves further understanding.**
+> that warrants further understanding.**

 If these descriptions do not match your observation,
-you can stop here.
+you may stop here.

 If they resonate, even partially,
-the next question naturally follows.
+a more fundamental question naturally follows.

 ---

-### Next Step
+## 7. Why Move to the Next Step?

 If these conditions do exist,
-a more basic question arises:
+the next question is not to immediately choose an explanation, but to ask:

-> **What causes them?**
+> **What causes these conditions?**

-There are many competing answers.
-Before attempting to resolve them,
-a more fundamental requirement must first be met:
+Clearly, answers to this question vary widely.

+The real challenge is not disagreement itself, but this:

+> **Is there a way to compare competing explanations
+> and gradually approach those that better reflect reality?**

+Such comparison cannot occur through suppression.

+Instead, it requires a prior condition:

-> **Can people holding different views
+> **People holding different views must be able to coexist,
-> continue to coexist without overpowering one another?**
+> and to continue comparing, revising, and testing their understanding.**

+For this reason,
+we arrive at the first foundational principle of this exploration.

+---

 👉 **[Harmony in Difference: A Practical Mechanism for Coexistence](./harmony-in-difference.md)**

 ---

-This project does not assume that common ground already exists.
+This project does not assume that consensus already exists.
+It begins by acknowledging reality,
-It explores whether a minimal basis for coexistence
+and only then asks whether minimal principles of coexistence can be established.
-can be established before deeper disagreements are addressed.